Chokri El Ouaer: Club career

-The Tunisian international began playing for Espérance Sportive de Tunis in 1986, spending his entire career there except for a six-month spell with Genoa in 2001, near the end of his career.
+The Tunisian international began playing for Espérance Sportive de Tunis in 1983, spending his entire career there except for a six-month spell with Genoa in 2001, near the end of his career.
 He retired shortly before the 2002 FIFA World Cup due to back problems, having announced his retirement on two previous occasions but persuaded to continue each time.
-Although he missed the 2002 World Cup he played at the 1998 FIFA World Cup.
-El Ouaer allegedly amassed near 100 caps for his country, but as with other Tunisian players this number is disputed by FIFA.